cdave1/davidpetrie.com/src/pages/consulting.md

 # My Rates

-A typical contract is for 1 month of work, but I prefer contracts that go for longer than that.
-For contracts that are shorter than 1 month divide my monthly rate by the number of days you want, and add a small amount of overhead.
+I charge by the month, and a typical contract is for 1 month of work.
+I prefer contracts that go for longer than that.
+For contracts that are shorter than 1 month, we'll divide my monthly rate by the number of days you want, and add a small amount of overhead.

-I charge by the month.
-I don't charge by the hour because it creates perverse incentives for both parties.
 I require a small deposit - usually no more than a third of the total - before beginning work.

 ### Working Remote and Travel